Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2026/01/how-to-create-a-good-pub-quiz/index.md

 * Look up **publicly available quizzes** or "fun facts" about the topic.
 If the topic is common enough, there will be one or two available.
 (I never buy a paid pub quiz and use any of its content.
 I even actively avoid it, to prevent copying their work or unintentionally leading myself down the same path.)
 * Then, **chase down leads**.
 Like that old Wikipedia game.
 Research something about the topic, click a link and research that, click a reference and read that, and so forth.
 This is how you build a web of associations with the theme/topic, and end up at unexpected but fun places.

 I usually start chasing leads when my other methods have yielded maybe 20 to 30 possible questions.
 Chasing leads can easily bump it to 100 possible questions over time.
 I _know_ that not all of those questions are good.
 I often write down a bit of information, while saying to myself "most likely won't use this".
-But it's better to write it down anyway, and just as often it becomes the first step to finding something you _can_ use.
+But it's better to write it down anyway.
+Just as often it becomes the first step to finding something you _can_ use.

 I think you must change your mind-set from "finding questions" to "finding interesting information".
 If you want to find ready-made questions and answers, you're going to find nothing, or you're just copying someone else's finished work.
 Instead, look for information that people might know or might be interested in knowing. **Find the extraordinary.**